 The Tables below summarise these two types of contribution and the current applicable caps and some significant changes which took effect from July 1, 2017.
 The most significant change was the introduction of a cap of $1.6M on the amount of total funds which could be held in retirement income accounts (but not in accumulation accounts) and earn tax exempt income in retirement.
-This is referred to as the Transfer Balance Cap and it will increase to $1.7M on July 1, 2021, and to $1.9M on 1 July, 2023.
+This is referred to as the Transfer Balance Cap and it increased to $1.7M on July 1, 2021, and to $1.9M on 1 July, 2023.

 We recommend that you seek prior professional advice if you believe any changes may affect your position significantly - the Government has again added significant additional complexity to superannuation and expatriates are particularly affected because the markedly reduced non-concessional cap levels limit the ability to transfer offshore pensions into superannuation.
 Better, longer term planning is now an absolute requirement - particularly for long term expats returning to Australia with substantial overseas pension balances.

 1. Concessional Contributions - In Summary

 - Superannuation Guarantee contributions

 - Salary sacrifice contributions and

 - Contributions made by the self-employed if they meet deductibility rules, and